 A more realistic, but still ambitious transformation, will keep the data of the current applications where it is but will have it duplicated (virtualised or streamed) in the enterprise knowledge graph where it will be living an independent life, together with its semantics.

-However, all new applications should be built in a way that they “visit the data, perform their magic and express the results of their process back into the data layer for all to share”.
+However, all new applications should be built in a way that they “visit the data, perform their magic and express the results of their process back into the data layer”.

 While data-centric is all about decoupling applications and data, by itself, as a goal, slogan and buzzword, is problematic.
 Data-centric has similar problems as the preceding waves of process-centric and service-centric movements.
 Even worse, the word itself can impede the transformation it promotes.
 When a data department in a big organization is promoting data-centricity inside the organization, that can be easily misconstrued as just being self-centric.
 If the idea is sold, there will be more budget for the data department.
 It’s like a planet faking strong gravity to attract matter so that it gets more mass and consequently stronger actual gravity.